Rochenda Sandall

-Rochenda Sandall (born 1988) is a British actress who played Lisa McQueen in the television series Line of Duty, and has featured in other productions including Small Axe and Doctor Who and Amandaland.
+Rochenda Sandall (born 1988) is a British actress who played Lisa McQueen in the television series Line of Duty (2019), and has featured in other productions including Small Axe (2020), Doctor Who (2021), and Amandaland (2025–present).

 Biography

 Rochenda Sandall was born in 1988 in Grimsby, and grew up in Goxhill.
 Her grandfather was Jamaican.
 Aged 17, she moved to London and attended the East 15 Acting School.
 She graduated from the Royal Academy of Dramatic Art in 2012, later making her stage debut in Scenes from an Execution at the Royal National Theatre.
 For the next few years, she worked mainly in theatrical productions, including in Coriolanus alongside Tom Hiddleston.
 Meanwhile, she had roles as police officers in the television series Doctors and Coronation Street.
 Her monologue performance in Alan Bennett's The Outside Dog was selected by The Guardian as the best theatre show of 2020.